jamescherti/minimal-emacs.d/README.md

 ;; Allow Emacs to upgrade built-in packages, such as Org mode (setq package-install-upgrade-built-in t)

+;; When Delete Selection mode is enabled, typed text replaces the selection ;; if the selection is active.
+(delete-selection-mode 1)

 ;; Display the current line and column numbers in the mode line (setq line-number-mode t)
 (setq column-number-mode t)